 HOW DO I GET MY BEARINGS?

 If you are in the lobby on the main floor of Abravanel Hall, the Gift Shop, Coat Check, and Refreshment booth are all located on the south side of the lobby.
 The Ticket Office, Will-Call and the Restrooms are located down the west stairs.
-The First Tier Room is in the southwest corner of the first floor.
+The First Tier Room is in the southwest corner of the first floor—one level above the main lobby floor (take the grand staircase up one level or the elevator to 1).
 If you need help, the ushers in the lobby can point you in the right direction.

 WHAT SHOULD I WEAR?